fortuneonyeka/todoPagination/README.md

 npm start
 ```

-1. Next, you can start joining missions and booking rockets.
+1. Next, you can start viewing todos and changing pages and filtering by numbers per page.
 All the changes will be automatically updated on your local server on http://localhost:3000/.
 You can stop your local server at any time hitting `<Ctrl> + C` on your keyboard.

 ## Author